Antonio Cassano: Personal life

-Controversy
+Controversies

 In addition to his skill, Cassano is known for his temper, poor behaviour and lack of discipline; these have led to several controversial incidents both on and off the pitch throughout his career, which have thus been dubbed Cassanate by the press and his former manager Capello.

 During a Euro 2012 press conference, Cassano stated his preference for there to be no gay players on the squad and used a derogatory descriptor; he was subsequently fined by UEFA for making homophobic comments.

 On 1 February 2013, Cassano had a locker room brawl with his then-coach at Inter, Andrea Stramaccioni.
 It occurred following Friday's training session and had started off as a relatively normal discussion before the pair got into a heated slanging match, then degenerated into pushing and shoving before the other players intervened to pull them apart.

 Sponsorship

-Cassano was a brand ambassador for Diadora, and wore their Evoluzione K Pro GX 14 football boots in black and fluorescent yellow throughout his career.
+Cassano was a brand ambassador for Diadora and wore their Evoluzione K Pro GX 14 football boots in black and fluorescent yellow throughout his career.